 - You already have Docker installed.
 If you still need to do this, follow the Docker Installation documentation - You have Home Assistant up and running - You are comfortable with some tinkering.
-This is a pre-req for Appdaemon too!
+This is a pre-req for Appdaemon too! - You're not running on a Raspberry Pi.
+See the install page for further information.

-1.3.3 Testing your System
+5.3 Testing your System